allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 This module requires an installation Geant4.

 ## Parameters
 * `physics_list`: Geant4-internal list of physical processes to simulate, defaults to FTFP_BERT_LIV.
 More information about possible physics list and recommendations for defaults are available on the Geant4 website \[[@g4physicslists]\].
+The MicroElec track structure physics list \[[@microelec]\] can also be implemented for ions and electrons, currently in only silicon by specifying **microelec-sionly**.
 * `enable_pai`: Determines if the Photoabsorption Ionization model is enabled in the sensors of all detectors.
 Defaults to false.
 * `pai_model`: Model can be **pai** for the normal Photoabsorption Ionization model or **paiphoton** for the photon model.
 Default is **pai**.
 Only used if *enable_pai* is set to true.
 * `charge_creation_energy` : Energy needed to create a charge deposit.
 Defaults to the energy needed to create an electron-hole pair in the respective sensor material (e.g. 3.64 eV for silicon sensors, \[[@chargecreation]\]).
 A full list of supported materials can be found elsewhere in the manual.